 - Infernal Masters - reminiscent of "Greys" with slender, overlong bodies and large heads.
 Except for the big guy who just looks badass.

-- Infernal Horrors - very Lovecraftian with plenty of claws, tentacles, and deformed alien bodies.
+- Horrors - very Lovecraftian with plenty of claws, tentacles, and deformed alien bodies.

-- Lesser Infernals - as above, but at a smaller scale.
+- Lesser Infernals - same as Horrors, but at a smaller scale.
+These Infernals use the regular unit/solo rules (Horrors and Masters have custom rules).

-- Infernalists - Mortals who have devoted themselves to the Infernal Masters.
+- Infernalists - Human mortals who have devoted themselves to the Infernal Masters.
 Lots of spiky armor, tattered cloaks, etcetera.
-Masks a plenty!
+Oh, and big masks a-plenty!

 The look was established in the 2005/2007 Monsternomican books (published for the Iron Kingdoms Role Playing Game).

 As a limited faction, Infernals do not have a traditional starter set or Battlebox.
 They do have an all-in-one army box, but it is a limited production run.
-If the availability of the previous limited army box (Crucible Guard) is any indication, you can expect it to be difficult to get ahold of from about 2020.03 onwards.
+If the availability of the previous army (Crucible Guard) is any indication, you can expect the all-on-one box to be difficult to get ahold of from about 2020.03 onwards.

 The contents of it are: